The old fashioned way.

 - And it happened again when Robbie Williams covered it in the live-lounge.
 They later sold that cover in a live-lounge album too.

-- The Eurovision Song Contest forbids songs from containing political gestures or references to brand names.
-Only one song has gotten into trouble with this rule, San Marino's So Bad, It's Good song "Facebook Uh, Oh, Oh" (smartly re-named "The Social Network Song (Uh-oh, Uh, Oh, Oh)")
+- The Eurovision Song Contest forbids songs from containing references to brand names.
+Only one song has gotten into trouble with this rule, San Marino's So Bad, It's Good song "Facebook Uh, Oh, Oh", which got re-edited as "The Social Network Song (Uh-oh, Uh, Oh, Oh)"

 - Subverted in the songs used in the Dabangg movies from Bollywood- initially, Zandu Pharmaceuticals objected to the use of their brand Zandu Balm in a song sequence, but eventually, the song sequence ended up being a promotion for the brand.
 Consequently, Fevicol didn't try to complain.